LmaoLover/LmaoBot/README.md

 Look at `Dockerfile` to get see what libraries you need.
 We are using an updated version of ch.py: [TheClonerx/ch.py](https://github.com/TheClonerx/ch.py)

 Even this version of ch.py has a crucial flaw which we have fixed using [a dank hack](https://github.com/LmaoLover/LmaoBot/commit/c3a5aa8a9dfe120f2320cbcec4a1cc6a6118ccb1).
-There will be no PRs for this fix as it does not integrate with the useless features of ch.py.
-We only care that `onMessage` is properly called for every message.
-If your bot sometimes does not recognize a message it is probably due to this flaw and you should apply the hack.
+This hack did not last and was replaced with [the elaborate hack](https://github.com/LmaoLover/LmaoBot/commit/77adffab35e0d8b1d930a7327b035c3661e8af17).
+If your bot sometimes misses messages it is probably due to how ch.py handles `b` and `u` raw messages, so apply the hacks and it will be fixed.

 ### Python exceptions